imdoom/courses-scheduler/README.md

 ## CS Courses Scheduler

-Select courses, greyed out courses have time conflicts with selected courses.
+Select courses for your term, greyed out courses have time conflicts with the selected courses.
 Double click to change course timings.

 ### Tech Stack